jr0cket/heroku-java-workshop-content/README.md

 ![Heroku Logo](images/heroku-concept.png)

-  [Heroku](https://www.heroku.com) is gives developers an easy way deploy, scale and monitor applications without the need for extensive DevOps training or tooling.
+  [Heroku](https://www.heroku.com) gives developers an easy way deploy, scale and monitor applications without the need for extensive DevOps training or tooling.

-  This workshop will guide you through the steps to build, deploy and monitor a relatively simple Java application using the Play framework and Postgres database.
-Examples of using Heroku with other languages and frameworks will also be discussed and you are encouraged to try out your own projects on Heroku too.
+  This workshop will guide you through the many features of Heroku using a relatively simple application, created with Java, the Play framework and Postgres database.
+Examples of using Heroku with other languages and frameworks are also included and you are encouraged to try out your own projects on Heroku too.

-> **Note** This is a practical workshop, however all the code for a working application is provided and is also available from repositories on Github.

-> Expertise with any of the languages or frameworks used is not required, unless of course you want to develop any of the sample applications further.
+> **Info**  All the source code for the applications you deploy is provided.
+Expertise with any of the languages or frameworks used is not required, unless of course you want to develop any of the sample applications further.

+## Using this workshop website

+> **Note** This is a practical workshop, so where ever you see this pencil icon it means there is an exercise for you to complete.

+  This workshop website can be naviaged by the sidebar items.
+You can also use the forward and back arrows on each page.
+Navigation through the workshop can also be done with the left (back) and right (forward) arrows.

+  You can hide the sidebar by pressing the menu icon at the top of each page.
+The keyboard shortcut to toggle the sidebar is `s`.

+  You can also change the theme and font size by clicking on the _capital A_ in the header of each page.

+  The Glossary of terms is accessed via the _AZ_ icon.
+Each term defined in the glossary is underlined in the workshop.
+Hovering over the term gives the definition, clicking on the underlined term take you to the term in the glossary page.

+  A search on the site will show you the list of pages that hold the search term in the sidebar.

 ## Heroku - Platform as a Service (PaaS)